RayMaroun/students-extra-resources/java-packages-feature-based.md

 ├── products/     (everything about products)
 ├── cart/         (everything about shopping cart)
 ├── orders/       (everything about orders)
-├── customers/    (everything about customers)
-├── payment/      (everything about payments)
 └── common/       (shared across features)
 ```